If you've landed on our website, you are most likely considering a divorce, or at least a separation.

 You probably have many questions, and maybe feeling anxious, confused and overwhelmed.

-If you are thinking about consulting with an attorney, below are some things you may want to consider, as well as some practical steps to help you maximize your time during that first meeting.
+If you are thinking about consulting with a divorce attorney, below are some things you may want to consider, as well as some practical steps to help you maximize your time during that first meeting.

 Choosing a Divorce Attorney